-To prepare kovurma-lagman, noodles are fried in a pan with pepper, onion, and tomato paste.
+To prepare kovurma-Lagman, noodles are fried in a pan with pepper, onion, and tomato paste.
 Indeed, resembling spaghetti!
-An unexpected detail — serving decoration of the Lagman is a sunny side up egg.
+An unexpected detail—the serving decoration of the Lagman is a sunny-side-up egg.
 It is definitely worth trying both options and determines the favorite on your own.

 If a tour to Khiva is planned, don't miss the exotic Khorezm Lagman “Shivit-Osh”.
 “Shivit” is translated as fennel, which is infused with water for the dough, and in a shredded form is included in the noodles.
 Also, to the stew of meat and vegetables added a milk sauce — this all prepared in parallel.
 Khorezm Lagman is known as “green noodles” and is unlike any regional variety.
 Shivit osh is a bright exclusive that deserves to be presented in the collection of your Uzbekistan gastronomic impressions.
 But what unites the regional varieties of Lagman, in addition to noodles and meat is a lush spice bouquet.
 The bazaars sell a ready-made, hand-picked set for the dish — spice up your life!